 Meet the Pro Vice-Chancellor and Dean of Law

-Leading Wellington public and Māori law issues specialist Professor Mark Hickford joined the Faculty of Law at Victoria University of Wellington in mid-May 2015 as Pro-Vice Chancellor and Dean of Law.
+Leading Wellington public and Māori law issues specialist Professor Mark Hickford joined the Faculty of Law at Victoria in May 2015 as Pro-Vice Chancellor and Dean of Law.

 Professor Hickford has held a range of senior management and leadership roles in the public and private sectors, including being in the Prime Minister’s Policy Advisory Group in the Department of the Prime Minister and Cabinet since 2010.